To Rome with love: Off the beaten path

 There are a number of mosaic floors still visible throughout the site but one of the best preserved was at the Forum of the Porta Marina where the black and white scenes clearly depict athletes in action.
 Located at the furthest point from the entrance, I'd highly recommend making the effort to go this far.
 It was one of my favourite parts of the site.
 The entrance structure is so impressive and it looked spectacular in the evening light against that glorious blue sky.

-I loved wandering down the streets between the buildings and envisaging what it would've been like to live and work here all those years ago.
+I love wandering down the streets between the buildings and envisaging what it would've been like to live and work here all those years ago.
 You could almost imagine the sounds of the bustling markets and people carrying out their trades.
 It was quite affecting to walk on those stone paths and to picture the early Romans tracing those same steps every day.
 It's a fascinating walk through history.

 We spent about four hours on the site and still didn't see everything but it was starting to get dark and we had to leave.
 It's not a huge site and nowhere near as large as Pompeii but you'll still need to allow yourself a few hours here to get a proper sense of the place.
 Just a word to the wise: bring food with you as there is only one café on site and it's pretty awful.
 It looks very promising on entry as the decor is classy but our sandwiches were dire.
 Coffee wasn't bad though.